-Stet, a troubled and angry 11-year-old orphan from a small Texas town, ends up at a Boy Choir school back East after the death of his single mom.
-Completely out of his element, he finds himself in a battle of wills with a demanding Choir Master who recognizes a unique talent in this young boy as he pushes him to discover his creative heart and soul in music.Written by
+Stet, a troubled and angry 11-year-old orphan from a small Texas town, ends up at a boychoir school back East after his single mom's death.
+Completely out of his element, he lands in a battle of wits with a demanding choirmaster who recognizes the young boy's unique talent as he pushes him to discover his creative heart and soul in music.Written by

 A planned Spring 2016 broadcast of the film on CBS was cancelled at the last minute after a backlash from real-life former choirboys who were sexually abused at a private school similar to the one depicted in the movie.
 See more »

 Most of the music in this film is altered from its original versions, in some cases ending up dramatically different.
 Handel's Coronation Anthem, "Zadok the Priest", for example, is sung for about sixteen bars, when the audience suddenly applauds, some four or five minutes before the authentic piece would have been finished.
 Very few of these modifications were noted in the credits as "arranged by . . ."
 Speaking of poor Handel, his name is listed in the credits several times (the film score uses several of his works) as "Georges Friedrich Handel".
 Why would the French spelling of "George" be used?
 Handel was German, writing most of his music in England and Ireland.
 (Even the French-language Wikipedia page lists him as George, with the German alternative of Georg also noted.)
 And the reference to his "Alleluia" from Messiah borders on criminal.
 Everyone knows - or certainly should know in a production like this that strives to appear "classical" - that the piece was titled "Hallelujah" in every creditable published edition.
 See more »

 I saw your mother out with that skinhead...
 I thought your mom only dated Mexicans